 Isaac has authored numerous articles and given presentations on such topics as the procedural hurdles facing investors in securing repurchases and other relief, issues surrounding rights to access loan files, the probability of success and potential losses stemming from putbacks and other mortgage claims, regulatory and legal actions against Ocwen Financial, and the constitutionality of government loan modification efforts.
 Isaac is regularly quoted as an expert on these issues, and has appeared on Bloomberg Radio and in Businessweek, the Washington Post and the Wall Street Journal.
 A selection of references can be found here.

 Isaac received his B.A. in Political and Social Thought with Highest Distinction from UVA, where he was a Jefferson Scholar, an Echols Scholar and a member of the Raven Honor Society.
 Isaac received his J.D. cum laude from N.Y.U.
 School of Law, where he was a Dean’s Scholar and a Robert McKay Scholar.
 Isaac also clerked for two years for the Hon.
 Joan Lenard in the United States District Court in the Southern District of Florida.

 About the Subprime Shakeout

 Since that time, much of the focus of the blog has shifted to analyzing and advocating the trend of improved transparency and increased bondholder activity in RMBS litigation.
-In the over three years since its launch, The Subprime Shakeout has been frequently recognized in national publications as a leading resource on these and other mortgage litigation issues.
+In the decade since its launch, The Subprime Shakeout has been frequently recognized in national publications as a leading resource on these and other mortgage litigation issues.

-Loyal readers of The Subprime Shakeout will notice that the blog was given a design and organizational overhaul in the spring of 2011.
+Loyal readers of The Subprime Shakeout will notice that the blog was given a design and organizational overhaul a few years back.
 This redesign was undertaken in an ongoing effort to make the blog more user-friendly and its content more accessible.
 Isaac welcomes any feedback regarding these changes.